-Below is some food do’s and don’ts in order for you to enjoy a nice Thanksgiving dinner with your pets without needing an emergency trip to the vets:
+Below is some food do’s and don’ts to help you enjoy a nice Thanksgiving dinner with your pets without needing an emergency trip to the vet:

 Yes, pets can eat turkey.
 But there are certain conditions.
 Firstly, pets can be given small amounts of unseasoned turkey meat that doesn’t have the skin.
 But only do this if you know for a fact that your pet’s digestive system can handle it.
 Also, you shouldn’t give them the turkey from the table as it’s very fatty and has seasonings that could be toxic to your pets.
 And it is very, very important to give them boneless meat.
 Turkey bones can pose a choking hazard if swallowed, or they can obstruct your pet’s GI tract which would require surgery.
 Either way, NO turkey bones!

-The short answer is no. Now for the longer one – no, because while bread isn’t the harmful part, the stuffing’s ingredients like onions, grapes, or raisins are all extremely toxic to pets, particularly dogs.
+The short answer is no. Now for the longer answer: While bread isn’t harmful, traditional stuffing ingredients like onions, grapes, or raisins are all extremely toxic to pets, particularly dogs.
 Plus, the rich flavors and ingredients seriously upset their tummies.
 So, no stuffing!

 This one is an obvious no. Pets can’t eat pumpkin in its pie form.
 However, they can enjoy a very small amount of plain, canned pumpkin.
 Not only is it a delicious treat for them, but it could also actually help their digestion.
 But again, only in its plain, canned form before it becomes a pie.